shinnapinna/data_science_portfolio/README.md

 # Data Science Portfolio
-Repository of data science projects to showcasing my abilities to work with different data-types.
+Repository of data science projects showcasing my abilities to work with different data-types.
 All projects are presented in the form of Jupyter notebooks.

 Note: Some of the data in these projects is anonymised as it is awaiting publication.
 Data used in the projects (accessed under data directory) is for demonstration purposes only.